 5 Things to Stop Doing on Social Media Now

-the platforms will gain traction.
+1) Trying to do “ALL THE THINGS.”
+If you are spreading yourself too thin trying to stay up to date on multiple platforms, you are not doing yourself any favors.
+If you feel lie you have to have a presence on a lot of social channels but only post sporadically, none of the platforms will gain traction.
 When resources are limited, it is better to choose the one or two or three platforms you can master and focus on doing them well.
 Determine the best social media for your business based on where your target market spends their time and the best practices for the different platforms.
 For example, being successful on Instagram or Twitter requires more frequent posting than Facebook.

 2) Sharing and reposting exclusively.
 Yes, it is a great idea to share others’ content.
 It helps make social media “social,” and you want others to share your content as well.
 However, the bulk of your posts should people, and differentiate yourself from others.
 Creating an editorial calendar allows you leverage original content, using shares and reposts to fill in.